Boøwy: History

-1980–1982: Early years and debut
+1980–1983: Early years and debut

-In 1979, Kyosuke Himuro was in a band called Death Penalty which won a music contest held in his hometown of Takasaki in Gunma Prefecture.
+In 1979, Kyosuke Himuro was in a band called Death Penalty which won Yamaha's East West '79 music contest held in his hometown of Takasaki, Gunma.
 In that same contest was Tomoyasu Hotei's band Blue Film, which came in second place.
 After the contest, Death Penalty signed with the record company Being Inc. and went to Tokyo.
 Things did not go as well as expected and they broke up.
-Himuro then joined Spinach Power, but he had problems with them as well and decided to form another band after seeing an RC Succession concert in 1980.
+Himuro then joined Spinach Power, but he had problems with them as well.
+After attending an RC Succession concert at Hibiya Open-Air Concert Hall in the summer of 1980, Himuro resolved to form a new band.

-Around the same time, Hotei was in Tokyo after being expelled from high school for saying "Jesus had long hair" when his teacher warned him about his hair being too long.
-He received a phone call from Himuro and, even though they did not really know each other, they decided to start a band called Bōi (暴威).
+Around the same time, Hotei was also in Tokyo after being expelled from high school for saying "Jesus had long hair" when his teacher warned him about his hair being too long.
+He received a phone call from Himuro and, even though they did not really know each other, they decided to start a band.
 In September, they recruited Tsunematsu Matsui on bass, Atsushi Moroboshi from Death Penalty on guitar, and Kazuaki Fukazawa from Blue Film on saxophone.
 Mamoru Kimura from Spinach Power agreed to drum for them in 1981.
+Their staff at Being Inc. originally conceived of naming the band "Boy", as a play on the British band Girl, but feeling it lacked visual impact, it was decided to write the name in kanji as Bōi (暴威), which was found on costumes that Kansai Yamamoto had designed for David Bowie.

-They landed a gig once a month at the Shinjuku Loft, but it did not pay the bills.
 To earn a living they started working part-time jobs and sent demo tapes to various record companies.
 They finally signed with the record company Victor and began recording their first album.
-In May 1981, Kimura left Bōi, as he originally joined the band on a temporary basis.
-He would later collaborate with the group again when he co-produced their second album, 1983's Instant Love.
-Makoto Takahashi was brought to the Loft by a friend to watch Bōi perform on May 11.
+In May 1981, Kimura left, as he originally joined the band on a temporary basis.
+He would later collaborate with the group again when he co-produced their second album.
+Makoto Takahashi was brought by a friend to watch Bōi perform their first concert at Shinjuku Loft on May 11, 1981.
 He was impressed and tried out for the band when he heard they needed a new drummer.
 During the summer of that year he replaced Kimura on drums and Bōi went on to become the most popular bands at the Loft.